godotengine/godot-docs/contributing/development/compiling/compiling_for_android.rst

 Godot needs two export templates for Android: the optimized "release" template (``android_release.apk``) and the debug template (``android_debug.apk``).
-As Google will require all APKs to include ARMv8 (64-bit) libraries starting from August 2019, the commands below will build an APK containing both ARMv7 and ARMv8 libraries.
+As Google requires all APKs to include ARMv8 (64-bit) libraries since August 2019, the commands below build an APK containing both ARMv7 and ARMv8 libraries.

 Compiling the standard export templates is done by calling SCons from the Godot root directory with the following arguments: